kevinpang/rack-mini_profiler/README.markdown

 	gem "rack-mini_profiler"

-Then add the following line to your application.rb file
+Then add the following lines to your application.rb file

+	require "rack/mini_profiler"
 	config.middleware.use "Rack::MiniProfiler"

 ## Configuration options